vineyard-bloom/vineyard-docs/doc/documentation.md

 1. Multiple Graphviz files may be created.
 Each will output a corresponding SVG file.

-1. Run your script with `node generate-diagrams.js` (note that this is the transpiled JS file).
+1. Run your script with `node generate-diagrams.js` (note that this is the transpiled JavaScript file).
 SVG files will be output to the directory specified earlier as the second parameter of `generateDiagrams`.

 ### Customizing Graphics